softclub-csharp-0-8/homework_24.05.2023/README.md

 - Use Clean Arcitecture design (Domain,Infrastructure,Console).
 - Methods to implement
   - Add & edit Quote and Category
-  - Get list of Qutoes including categoryName
+  - Get list of Qutoes including categoryName - Nigora
-  - Get all quotes by category (send category id and get all quotes).
+  - Get all quotes by category (send category id and get all quotes).   - Safiya
-  - Get a random quote.
+  - Get a random quote. - Nasim
+  - Get all Categories with number of quotes - Komron
+  - Get all Authors with number of quotes - Chori
+  - Get number of Authors and number of Quotes  - Rasul
+  - Get Quotes filtering with quote text.  - Bakhtovar
+  - Get top 10 most popular authors. - Abdullo
+  - Get Categories including list of quotes in it. - Shahrom
+         - 1, MOtivation
+           - read book
+           - work hard
+           - eat less
+         - 2, Sport
+           - go to gym
+           - run

 - Learn the Dapper from <a href="https://www.learndapper.com/dapper-query" target="_blank">Dapper documentation</a>

 Requirements: